IHE/RAD.IRA/input/pagecontent/rad-x11.md

 ##### 2:3.X11.4.1.1 Trigger Events

-The Subscriber failed to successfully process a notification that the Subscriber initially accepted and responded with `202` Accepted.
+The Subscriber failed to successfully process an context event that the Subscriber initially accepted and responded with `202` Accepted.

 ##### 2:3.X11.4.1.2 Message Semantics